🙏🏾 Learn how to make your journaling practice work for you and stay consistent in the process.

 - What are you most looking forward to today?

-- Describe a recent act of kindness that you witnessed and explain why it made such an impact on you.
+- Reflect on a recent act of kindness you witnessed and explain why it resonated with you.
+What impact did it have on your outlook on life or on the way you interact with others?

-- What song makes you want to dance (or at least tap your foot to)
+- What song makes you want to dance (or at least tap your foot to the beat)?
+Describe the song in detail – what do you love about it?
+How does it make you feel?

 - What or who makes you feel safe, loved, or cared for?